NIC619/solPractice/README.md

 A self enforcing copyright contract implemented in Ethereum Solidity smart contract language.

+This project only includes copyRight.sol, sorry for putting other codes together with it.
+Will organize it in the future.

 IMPORTANT NOTE: Don't use this project in production.
 The code is for research and demonstration purpose.